-This taste-bud tingling concoction of cold chicken, delicate spicing and creamy sauce is a symbol of British summertime.
+Coronation chicken is a taste-bud tingling concoction of cold chicken, delicate spicing and creamy sauce and is a symbol of British summertime.
 Perfect leading on its own, with salads, stuffed in a french bread sandwich or slathered over a plump baked potato.
 This Coronation chicken recipe tastes like sunshine on a plate and seems to make everyone smile.

 The classics are always the best.

 What You Need